ziadabdo98/Cinemat/README.md

     ```bash
     php artisan db:seed
     ```
+9. Create a symbolic link from public/storage to storage/app/public by:
+    ```bash
+    php artisan storage:link
+    ```
+    The Laravel application will be accessible at the specified URL (usually http://localhost:8000).
-9. Finally, you can start the local development server:
+10. Finally, you can start the local development server:
     ```bash
     php artisan serve
     ```